simp/pupmod-simp-simp_snmpd/README.md

 Simp_snmpd configures the snmpd daemon to listen only on the local interface by default.
-Set the following in hieradata to configure `snmpd` to Listen on UDP port 161 on the local interface and the the interface with the ipaddress associated with the hostname.
+Set the following in hieradata to configure `snmpd` to Listen on UDP port 161 on the local interface and tcp on the interface with the ipaddress associated with the hostname.
 For more information, see the LISTENING ADDRESS section of the `snmpd` man page.